Splash

 Ship with AI assistance

-Proof point for AI-assisted dev
+Proof of concept for AI dev

 What I learned